 Shamontiel's Bookshelf & Author Interviews

-I am the author of two fiction novels: "Change for a Twenty" and "Round Trip," available on all major book outlets.
+I am the author of two fiction novels, "Change for a Twenty" and "Round Trip," available on all major book outlets.

 Scroll down to see what authors I've interviewed and what books I recommend.
+Additional book reviews I've written for the Chicago Tribune are here.

 Scroll down to see what authors I've interviewed and what books I recommend.
+Additional book reviews I've written for the Chicago Tribune are here.

-Ekiuwa Aire
+Ekiuwa Aire |

 Featured in Substack's "I Do See Color": "African history through the eyes of a child ~ How Ekiuwa Aire and ‘The 1619 Project’ educate all from childhood to adulthood"